Gao Shun: Life

 Although Lü knew Gao was very loyal, his advice was not always welcome.
 Furthermore, Lü trusted Gao even less after the incident of Hao Meng.
 Lü stripped Gao of his commission and reassigned his troops to Wei Xu (魏續), who was Lü's relative.
 Whenever there was a battle, however, Gao would be reinstated.
 Despite this treatment, he remained eternally loyal and never bore a grudge against his lord.

 Lü, whose actions were seldom consistent, made decisions hastily.
 For that, Gao often remonstrated him by saying, "When you start something, you never think of the details.
 Whenever there is a choice between the way to success or the possibility of failure, you always make the wrong decisions!"
 Gao went on and said, "Those who lost their homes and states did not do so because they lacked loyal ministers and wise advisers.
 They did so because they wouldn't listen to those men.
 General, you are reluctant to think things through carefully before you act, and thus you commit mistakes, which are too many to count."
 Lü appreciated his loyalty, yet could not follow his advice.

 During the year 198, Lü Bu was threatened by Cao Cao's vassal Liu Bei, who was forced to surrender earlier and was now constantly building up his forces, moreover Liu Bei also managed to capture gold and money that Lu Bu wanted to use to buy military horses therefore he sent Gao Shun along with Zhang Liao to attack Liu Bei at Peicheng, Liu Bei's main base.
 Liu Bei's new ally, Cao Cao, then sent his trusted general Xiahou Dun to support him, but the allied forces were defeated by Gao Shun.
 In the end, Liu Bei had to leave Peicheng to take shelter under Cao Cao.
 In the winter of 198, Cao and Liu came back with a sizable army and attacked Lü's base.
 On 7 February 199, Lü's generals, Hou Cheng (侯成), Song Xian (宋憲) and Wei Xu, arrested Gao and Lü's key advisor, Chen Gong before surrendering to Cao with their troops.
 Lü surrendered soon after.
-Gao Shun, Lü Bu, Chen Gong and others were executed via stragulation, and their heads were sent to Xuchang.
+Gao Shun, Lü Bu, Chen Gong and others were executed, and their heads were sent to Xuchang.